LambdaTest/documentation/docs/hyperexecute-cli-gui.md

 </video>

 ### Step 2: Login and Project Selection
 Launch the HyperExecute-GUI and log in using your existing LambdaTest credentials.
 If you're new, start your free trial.
-After signing in, you will have to upload your desired project from your local system.
+After signing in, you will have to browse your desired project from your local system.

 <img loading="lazy" src={require('../assets/videos/hyperexecute/cli-gui/step2.png').default} alt="project-hyperexecute" className="doc_img "/><br/><br/>